rid-principles/bDudekCybersecurity.github.io/README.md

 3. Timeline Analysis
 Completed Tasks:

--Setup remote desktop for working and doing a walkthrough to my project -Setup virtual machine with 64-bit Linux OS
+-Setup remote desktop for working and doing a walkthrough to my project

+-Setup virtual machine with 64-bit Linux OS

--Created .txt files that contains random lines of code -Started Linux Script in Virtual Machine
+-Created .txt files that contains random lines of code

+-Started Linux Script in Virtual Machine

 Summarize your accomplishments since the last submission, especially focusing on the features or milestones reached.
-Pending Tasks: Add linux script code for MVP
+Pending Tasks: Add linux script code for MVP to return boolean if data has been changed.

 List what remains to be completed, along with any blockers preventing progress.
 This includes tasks needed to finish the MVP.
 Updated Timeline:

-I want to finish a prelminary linux script that will include Adjust your overall project timeline based on the progress made this week.
+I want to finish a prelminary linux script that will include a return boolean that will evaluate the similarity of the old data compared to the changed data.
+Adjust your overall project timeline based on the progress made this week.
 Include a plan for how you will stay on track for the MVP submission on 11/1.

 MVP Progress & Plan
+Now that I have gotten the remote desktop to work I am able to spend more class time working on my actual project instead of diagnosing problems along the way.
+This being said, I will have the next two weeks in class to finish my script and provided I utilize my time in class, I will be able to finish it and have more than enough time to test it as well.

-<p>4.MVP Progress & Plan
+4.MVP Progress & Plan

     Core Features Expected in the MVP:
     Provide a brief description of the key features that you plan to have working by 11/1 for your Minimal Viable Product (MVP).
     Explain any challenges you foresee in implementing these features and how you plan to overcome them.

     I want to implement a Linux script that a user can run to check if there have been changes to data in a folder.
+    For example, it will run a script using what the data in a file was and compare it to what it currently is and it will determine if it is different.
+It will initially only return a boolean of true/false whether or not the data in a file has been changed.
     Bug Report:

     Document any known bugs or issues that need to be addressed before the MVP submission.
 Provide a plan for resolving these.
-    There is a bug where it does not allow me to make sure Testing Plan:
+    I have not had any issues yet, however if I have any issues during the next week when preparing my MVP, I will address those in the log.

+    Testing Plan:
     Describe how you plan to test the MVP in the coming weeks.
 Include details on peer testing or feedback you’ll seek.
-    I want to test my MVP by logging in remotely to my home computer from the computer at school and opening virtualBox.
-Then, I will go into my virtual machine makes changes to a file and then a message of some sort will be sent letting the user know that changes have been made to the file.</p>
+    I will make changes to a file and then run my script to see if the script recognizes the data has been changed and will return true and false, and later I might try to add what file has been changed and how.